Justice as Fairness: A Restatement: Summary

 (b) Social and economic inequalities are to satisfy two conditions: first, they are to be attached to offices and positions open to all under conditions of fair equality of opportunity; and second, they are to be to the greatest benefit of the least-advantaged members of society (the difference principle).

-In part III, Rawls expands on his argument for the two principles of the Original position.
-Here he brings in a new concept, that of Public reason, an idea that is not well discussed in Theory of Justice.
+In part III, Rawls expands on his argument for the two principles of the original position.
+Here he brings in a new concept, that of Public reason, an idea that is not well discussed in A Theory of Justice.

 Part IV takes the reader to public institutions that will be present in a just and fair society.
 He lists five types of social systems: